freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 # Array

-An Array is a collection of values (or objects) of similar data types (primitive and reference, both form of data types are allowed) held in sequential memory addresses.
+An Array is a collection of values (or objects) of similar datatypes (both primitive and reference datatypes are allowed) held in sequential memory addresses.
 All the variables in the array must be of the same type, declared at instantiation.
-Arrays always start with the index of 0 and are instantiated to a set number of indexes.
+Arrays always start with an index of 0 and are instantiated to a set number of indexes.

 **Syntax:**